nhanb/pytaku/README.md

   provides a good baseline of SPA functionality without having to pull in the Rube Goldberg machine that is """modern""" JS devtools.

+# Keyboard shortcuts

+On Chapter page, press `?` to show keyboard shortcuts.

 # Development

 ```sh